tmac1973/pulsemon/readme.md

 https://github.com/voltaire321/pulsemon/releases

-Alternatively you could clone this archive run from the source.
+Alternatively you could clone this archive and run from the source.
 If you're gonna do that you probably know how to use "pipenv" to create the environment for it to run in.

 Also I've included a pyinstaller .spec file if you need to roll your own.